52North/sensor-web-tutorial/docs/hands-on/12_db-modelling.md

 ---
-title: 6a.
-Introduction and Exercise: Database Modelling for the 52°North Sensor Web Server
+title: 12.
+How to map your data to the 52°North Sensor Web data model?
 layout: page
 ---